turbineweasel25/FramePack-Studio/README.md

 ## Credits
 Many thanks to [Lvmin Zhang](https://github.com/lllyasviel) for the absolutely amazing work on the original [FramePack](https://github.com/lllyasviel/FramePack) code!

+Thanks to [Rickard Edén](https://github.com/neph1) for the LoRA code and their general contributions to this growing FramePack scene!

     @article{zhang2025framepack,
         title={Packing Input Frame Contexts in Next-Frame Prediction Models for Video Generation},